scott-h-system-analyst/scott-h-system-analyst.github.io/README.md

 ## Triple Console

 Demonstration of console to visualize and modify graphs, focused on Gane and Sarson notation with emoji.
-Note that most graph utilities attempt to do this at the node level visually; however, this can be cumbersome, as locating the nodes on the graph quickly for even medium sized graphs takes a bit of visual scanning by participants.
+Note that most graph utilities attempt to do this at the node level visually; however, this can be cumbersome, as locating the nodes on the graph quickly, for even medium sized graphs, takes a bit of visual scanning by participants.

 ### Code